Fred J. Page High School: Arts

 Page offers visual art, instrumental music, and theatre classes.
 The marching band won the Tennessee Division II State Marching Band Championship from 2004–2010 and from 2014–2015.
 The Championship is owned and sanctioned by the band directors of all Tennessee high schools that qualify as being Division II (based on certified school enrollment numbers of 500-1000 students, grades 9-12).
 The band has also been named a finalist at multiple Bands of America regional championships, including being named Class AA Champion at the 2014 BOA Regional Championship in Powder Springs, GA.
 The band is also a 2-time semifinalist at the BOA Grand National Championships.

 Athletics

 TSSAA-sanctioned sports

 The athletic department at Page High School features 18 varsity sports.
 Since 2018, the school competes in the Tennessee Secondary School Athletic Association in Class 5A for football, Class AAA for baseball, basketball, softball, and volleyball, and the large division for remaining sports.

-The school competes in the following TSSAA-sanctioned sports, and has won six state championships, all in volleyball.
+The school competes in the following TSSAA-sanctioned sports, and has won nine state championships, three in soccer and six in volleyball.